defuncart/blog/_posts/tech/2018/2018-04-19-konjugator-devlog-1.md

 - Konjugator
 ---

-Over the last few days I've been working on Konjugator, a German verb conjugation game.
+Over the last few days I've been working on *Konjugator*, a German verb conjugation game.

 <table cellspacing="0" cellpadding="0">
   <tr>